hyperledger-archives/grid/cli/man/grid-po-create.1.md

 ```
 $ grid po create \
-    --buyer-org=crgl \
+    --buyer-org crgl \
-    --seller-org=crgl2 \
+    --seller-org crgl2 \
-    --workflow-state=Issued \
+    --workflow-state issued \
-    --alternate-id=po_number:8329173 \
+    --alternate-id po_number:8329173 \
-    --wait=0
+    --wait 10
 ```

-will generate a purchase order owned by the `crgl` organization, with the state of `Issued`, and an alternate ID of `po_number:8329173`.
-It will generate output similar to the following (the UUID is randomly generated in this case):
+will generate a purchase order owned by the `crgl` organization, with the state of `issued`, and an alternate ID of `po_number:8329173`.
+It will generate output similar to the following (the unique ID is randomly generated in this case):

 ```
-Generated Purchase Order UUID: 82urioz098aui3871uc
-Submitted Purchase Order create transaction:
-    Batch: 8903huoisufoin38908fyhsdfhs098yv98y98v
-    Transaction: 24898uofo238098fyu80h028yf082ehf8h
-Waiting for transaction to be committed...
-Transaction was committed successfully.
+Submitting request to create purchase order...
+Submitted batch: 55f83da3ff883dec1b4a075f55ff57aecf8428b3c07b3e8041bee5012ce2bebe4c43dab59865c30718f6960f48f380758a079597101af57e42295ec0b6203cef
+Batch and transaction structure was valid.
+Batch queued.
 ```

 ENVIRONMENT VARIABLES